 Where else have you lived and travelled?
 Tell us a bit about them.

 I was most recently residing in Tokyo, Japan.
 I was awarded a wonderful fellowship there to spend two years studying peace and conflict resolution.
-It was an incredible experience, the beauty and character of Japan is like13886968_10207956230676372_6739819854000648120_n no other place I have visited.
+It was an incredible experience, the beauty and character of Japan is like no other place I have visited.
 What struck me the most was that while so many people live in Tokyo, there is an undeniable harmony to it—a kind of refined charm that resonates flow, even when attempting to cross a multiway crossing in Shibuya with a million others.
 While Japan is a peaceful country their history of nuclear destruction in Hiroshima and Nagasaki has meant that the horrors are imprinted in the consciousness of its people.
 Rebuilding peace became central, sparking international peace movements and influence worldwide.
 This made it an especially interesting place to study peace and conflict resolution.